stephengfriend/100-days-of-code/log.md

 **Today's Progress**: Fixed 404 route, enabled forced https, updated user model

 **Thoughts:** I spent my work day more excited to to work on #100daysofcode projects than on my actual work.
-Thait's probably because I was knee deep in Google Sheets, Jira Tickets, and GitHub commits. @jwsummers came over for dinner and I spent a solid hour just walking through the express application, explaining it's various parts and how they apply to web application development.
+That's probably because I was knee deep in Google Sheets, Jira tickets, and GitHub commits. @jwsummers came over for dinner and I spent a solid hour just walking through the express application, explaining it's various parts and how they apply to web application development.
 I'd like to have him add a some static content, as an exercise in learning.

 **Link(s) to work**